queilawithaQ/documentation/_general/projects/notifications.md

 ## Flowdock

 Flowdock expects a token as well, but the where to send the notification is handled on the flowdock side of things.

-## Hipchat

-Hipchat mainly requires a token and the room that you want the notification to be posted to.

 ## Slack